gashcrumb/dynamic-plugins-getting-started-custom-mount-point/README.md

 ## Prerequisites

-- node 20.x (node 18 may work fine also but untested)
+- node 22.x (node 18 may work fine also but untested)
-- npm (10.8.1 was used during development)
-- yarn (3.8.1 was used during development)
+- yarn

 To run this example locally: